Genetic counsellors help patients and their families understand and make informed decisions about a range of genetic conditions

 - act as on-call specialist for urgent referrals to the genetics service.

-- At more senior levels, such as principal genetic counsellor, consultant genetic counsellor, lead genetic counsellor and head of service, salaries can range from £45,753 to £91,004 (Bands 8a to 9).
+- In more senior roles, such as principal genetic counsellor, consultant genetic counsellor, lead genetic counsellor or head of service, salaries can range from £50,952 to £114,949 (Bands 8a to 9).
 At the most senior levels, you will usually have responsibility for areas such as management and service improvement or research and teaching.

 The NHS offers a pension scheme and sickness and maternity benefits.
 Salaries in London attract a high-cost area supplement.